Number Porting Through Neustar

-Before configuring the number porting in your installation, make sure that all preliminary procedures with Neustar Inc. have been done.
+Before configuring the number porting in your installation, make sure that all preliminary procedures withhave been done.
 In particular, your company must sign a contract and establish a VPN connection.
 After this has been done, you may configure your installation as instructed below.

 1. Go to the Configurations tab on the configuration server and clone the currently active configuration to modify it.

-2. Under Admin, select web-instance from the Configuration tree, then select the NumberPorting group and enable the feature.
+2. Select PortaSwitch on the Configuration Tree, select Global environment, then select NumberPorting group and enable the feature.
 Now the number porting functionality will be available on the administrator web interface.

 The mandatory condition for number porting through Neustar is accessibility to the LERG (Local Exchange Routing Guide) database.
 The system retrieves the LATA from the LERG database and uses this data to obtain the LRN.

-5. Select the Admin instance from the Configuration tree, and then select the NumberPorting_Neustar group to enable the feature.
+4. Select the PortaSwitch instance from the Configuration tree, and then select the NumberPorting_Neustar group to enable the feature.
 Number porting functionality should now be available through Neustar Inc. Next, fill in the required fields:

 · CustomerName* – The ITSP’s name within the Neustar system;